 Roof hole/cut out size: 14.62″ long x 20.125″ wide, plus 4x drilled holes for the mounting bolts.
 The unit ships with a roof cutting template (example photo).

 You’ll also need a roof penetration for the wiring that is adjacent to the rooftop unit itself.
 We recommend using something like this solar entry gland for running the wires through the roof to the location where you’ll connect them to the unit’s 12 volt DC supply from your electrical system.
 If you use the solar entry gland that you’ll need to remove the grey connectors on the wiring harness that comes out of the unit itself and the extra length of harness that is included in the box because the entry gland is designed to have an opening (gland) for both the DC positive (red wire) and DC negative (black wire) to pass through rather than one, much larger connection.
 You can use these “splice kits” to connect the wires if you do remove the grey connectors.
 Regardless of how you route the wires through your roof, we recommend making trying to make this connection accessible for any future maintenance or repairs.

-Note: temperature units are shown in Celsius
+Note: since 2022, the temperature units are shown Farenheit

 - Mabru 12,000 BTU rooftop AC with approximately 11′ wiring harness connected to the unit.